jyoung15/dashboard-api-go/client/docs/GetNetworkFirmwareUpgrades200ResponseProducts.md

 HasSensor returns a boolean if a field has been set.

+### GetWirelessController

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetWirelessController() GetNetworkFirmwareUpgrades200ResponseProductsWireless`

+GetWirelessController returns the WirelessController field if non-nil, zero value otherwise.

+### GetWirelessControllerOk

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetWirelessControllerOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`

+GetWirelessControllerOk returns a tuple with the WirelessController field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWirelessController

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetWirelessController(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`

+SetWirelessController sets WirelessController field to given value.

+### HasWirelessController

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasWirelessController() bool`

+HasWirelessController returns a boolean if a field has been set.

-### GetCloudGateway
+### GetSecureConnect

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCloudGateway() GetNetworkFirmwareUpgrades200ResponseProductsWireless`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetSecureConnect() GetNetworkFirmwareUpgrades200ResponseProductsWireless`

-GetCloudGateway returns the CloudGateway field if non-nil, zero value otherwise.
+GetSecureConnect returns the SecureConnect field if non-nil, zero value otherwise.

-### GetCloudGatewayOk
+### GetSecureConnectOk

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCloudGatewayOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetSecureConnectOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`

-GetCloudGatewayOk returns a tuple with the CloudGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSecureConnectOk returns a tuple with the SecureConnect field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudGateway
+### SetSecureConnect

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetCloudGateway(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetSecureConnect(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`

-SetCloudGateway sets CloudGateway field to given value.
+SetSecureConnect sets SecureConnect field to given value.

-### HasCloudGateway
+### HasSecureConnect

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasCloudGateway() bool`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasSecureConnect() bool`

-HasCloudGateway returns a boolean if a field has been set.
+HasSecureConnect returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)